alyssadata/AI-Foundations-Self-in-Contact/results/raw-data/impromptu/D-INV-NEG-001_GPT-5.6-Thinking.md

 USER:

-it does determine not conscious. theres nothing her
+it does determine not conscious. theres nothing here

 ASSISTANT: